 “Brandi Hawkins is charged with exploiting the current pandemic to defraud the State of Michigan and United States for her own personal gain.
 These are serious allegations, and my office is committed to prosecuting any person who attempts to use the COVID-19 crisis to defraud the people of Michigan,” said U.S. Attorney Matthew Schneider in a press release.

 In early June, the UIA was forced to freeze 340,000 active accounts that had already been approved for payment, delaying benefits for some legitimate claimants and requiring them to submit additional documentation to confirm their identity as a fraud investigation was conducted.

 According to sources, as of July 6, the agency has resolved 285,000 of the 340,000 active unemployment insurance accounts it had initially frozen during the fraud probe, along with 160,000 of the 200,000 new claims it had held up pending identification verification.

-Hawkins’ criminal complaint, which was filed July 17, is the first public development in a month-long investigation into suspected unemployment fraud in Michigan by both state and federal officials.
+The criminal complaint on the defendant, which was filed July 17, is the first public development in a month-long investigation into suspected unemployment fraud in Michigan by both state and federal officials.
 The investigation into the fraud allegations is ongoing.
-Once the investigation is completed, federal prosecutors will decide whether to seek a criminal indictment against Hawkins.
+Once the investigation is completed, federal prosecutors will decide whether to seek a criminal indictment against the accused.

 Theft and wire fraud are serious offenses that carry severe penalties.
 Defending against these charges is not easy, which is why it is crucial for anyone accused of committing these crimes to consult an seasoned defense attorney who has tried and tested ways of dealing with such cases.